Sony’s stellar DualSense PS5 controller explained

 How much does the PS5 controller cost in Australia?

 As revolutionary as the DualSense is, it doesn’t come cheap.
 Here in Australia, the new PS5 controller will cost $109.95 at the recommended retail price, but now that it has been out for a few months, there are some decent deals running through retailers like Amazon and Harvey Norman.
 Here’s an updated list of PS5 controller deals as of 2021.

 Pricing is only accurate of last update (26/02/2021).

 DualShock is dead.
 Long live DualSense.
 For as long as there’s been PlayStation, there’s been DualShock, with a familiar iterative naming scheme.
 The PlayStation 2, PlayStation 3, and PlayStation 4 were all matched with a DualShock 2, DualShock 3, and DualShock 4 controllers.

-But Sony is going in a new direction with the PlayStation 5 by introducing the DualSense instead of the expected DualShock 5.
+But Sony has gone in a new direction with the PlayStation 5 by introducing the DualSense instead of the expected DualShock 5.
 New name.
 No numbers.
-It’ll be a way for Sony to help set itself apart in comparison to the Xbox Series X controller and a new way for you to feel what you play in the most anticipated PlayStation 5 games.
+It’s a way for Sony to help set itself apart in comparison to the Xbox Series X controller and a new way for you to feel what you play in the most anticipated PlayStation 5 games.

 A very DualShock history

 The iconic design of the original DualShock controller remained almost entirely unchanged for three generations.
 Originally, the first DualShock was an updated version of the Dual Analog Controller that launched with the PlayStation console.
 DualShock started the DualShock trend of side-by-side analog sticks covered in textured rubber; a left-side D-pad; Select, Start, and Analog buttons in the centre; the iconic Triangle, Circle, X, and Square face buttons on the right; as well as two shoulder bumpers (L1 and R1) plus two triggers (L2 and R2).